 We know it takes courage to come to a group.
 You won’t have to talk if you don’t want to – many people don’t, particularly the first time that they come.
 You don’t have to come again – you don’t even have to stay for the whole session if you decide it’s not for you.
 But most people return after their first meeting and find that over time, they gain the confidence to speak about themselves.
 After a while they may also find they can offer support to others.
 If you come to a group but decide that it is not the right thing for you at this time, you are welcome to return at a later date when you feel ready.

-Unfortunately we don’t yet have a group within reasonable travelling distance of everyone in the UK.
-If you are unable to get to a group, we recommend that you consider using our helpline or email support service or check to see if there are any other organisations working locally.
+Unfortunately we don’t yet have a group within reasonable travelling distance of everyone in the UK and face to face groups are currently suspended due to COVID-19.
+We are now offering online, virtual support groups utilising Zoom and all those impacted by suicide loss over the age of 18 are welcome to join, regardless of where you live within the UK.
+If you are unable to get to a group, or aren’t comfortable attending online meetings, we recommend that you consider using our helpline or email support service or check to see if there are any other organisations working locally.
 We are always opening new groups, keep an eye on our latest news.

 Please note that we signpost non-affiliated suicide bereavement groups.
 This means that SoBS does not have any association or connection to a particular person or organisation.
 SoBS is not responsible in any way for the running of non-affiliated groups.